PDBrite/tiny-crm/OUTREACH_AUTOMATION.md

 ```

 ### Touchpoint Scheduling
-When a lead is added to a campaign with an outreach sequence:
+When districts are assigned to a campaign with an outreach sequence:

 1. **Fetch sequence steps** from database
 2. **Calculate business days** for each step's `day_offset`
 3. **Generate personalized content** using template variables
 4. **Insert scheduled touchpoints** into database
-5. **Update lead status** to indicate active outreach
+5. **Update district status** to indicate active outreach

 ## 📊 Performance Tracking